davidpdrsn/vim-spectacular/README.markdown

 " Put the command run onto `:messages`.
 Useful for debugging " Default is 0 let g:spectacular_debugging_mode = 0

-" If a tmux session with this name is open, and g:spectacular_integrate_with_tmux is set, " then the output will be sent to that session
-" Default is "test"
-let g:spectacular_name_of_tmux_test_session = "test_output"

 " Set this to 1 if you want the screen to be cleared every time you run the tests " If its set to 0 it will just output a bunch of newlines